 You can build an even better Purugly by paying attention to her nature.
 Because of her high base Speed stat, it seems best to choose to train a Glameow / Purugly with a Jolly nature.
 This nature boosts Speed stats while lowering Special Attack stats.
 While Glameow and Purugly can learn a wide range of Special attack moves for type coverage, neither Pokemon is best suited for special attacks thanks to a mediocre Special Attack base stat.
 Glameow has a measly 42 special attack and Purugly’s is 64, so you are fine giving up on special attacks altogether.
 Alternatively, you could choose an Adamant nature, and go all in as an attacker, using Body Slam (which has same-type attack bonus or STAB, plus a chance to paralyze the opponent) and Shadow Claw, a powerful Ghost-type move.
 Either build works depending on how you build the rest of your Pokemon team.

 In the main adventure, you can only find Purugly in Pearl or Shining Pearl, and not Diamond or Brilliant Diamond.
 You couldn’t find Purugly in Platinum, either, so you would need someone with a copy of Pearl or Shining Pearl to catch one for you if you didn’t own that version.
 (I acquired both versions for the Nintendo Switch.)
 In the original Pearl game, because you needed the Cut HM to access certain parts of the game, many players caught a Glameow just to learn Cut.
-Fortunately, the remakes don’t require HM’s, and while Cut still exists as a TM, and is a same-type Normal move for Glameow / Purugly, it’s no longer necessary.
+Fortunately, the remakes don’t require HM’s, and while Cut still exists as a TM, and is a same-type Normal move these Cat Pokemon can learn, it’s no longer necessary.
 This opens up the possibility of Purugly being a solid lead for an adventure team, something it rarely had the chance to do in the original Generation 4 games.

-Purugly isn’t in Sword and Shield as of this writing, but it’s expected that many Pokemon from Brilliant Diamond and Shining Pearl will eventually work their way into Sword and Shield through the Pokemon Home update in 2022.
-(I’ll update this part later when the rumors are confirmed.)
-It would be fun to see Purugly in Sword and Shield, although she is incredibly outclassed by Pokemon that have appeared in generations since.
+Purugly isn’t in Sword and Shield, but it’s expected that many Pokemon from Brilliant Diamond and Shining Pearl will eventually work their way into Generation 9’s Scarlet and Violet through the Pokemon Home update in 2022.
+It would be fun to see Purugly in Gen 9, although she is incredibly outclassed by Pokemon that have appeared in generations since.
 Shining Pearl is officially the first Pokemon game in which I seriously trained a Purugly for use in the main adventure, just because I never did it before.
+Hopefully, one of these days I happen upon a shiny Purugly, which is a rather nice shade of purple, to add to my growing shiny Pokemon collection.